 A three-time cancer survivor, Patton practices EMF-hygiene by minimizing her exposures and using hard-wired devices, and does not own a cellphone.
 But she has been forced by Eversource (formerly NStar) to accept a radio-frequency-emitting AMR electric meter.
 “I kicked them off my property twice, but they came back when I wasn’t home and installed a wireless meter.”
 She was recently involved in opposing a tower installation at the Wayland Rod & Gun Club.
 The town is now debating a $1.6M town meeting warrant article for wireless water meters and related antenna infrastructure, again raising health and environmental as well as privacy and cost concerns for technology that has never been tested for adverse health impacts, despite reported harm.

 Nearly twenty years after the meeting where Dr. Bose played such an important role in Wayland’s negotiations with Omnipoint, Peggy said quietly, “He loved his cellphone and his other wireless devices…. but he was right there with us.
-He knew that these antennas did not belong where people lived and worked.
-He had to look at that tower near his house every day, and, I think it killed him.”
+He knew that these antennas did not belong where people lived and worked.”

 In Internet archives of quotes by Dr. Bose, his Wayland testimony concerning antennas is not included.
 But he said, “No one ever won a chess game by betting on each move.
 Sometimes you have to move backward to get a step forward.”